 As with all knitted materials, the structure relaxes and shrinks in size after manufacture and may then be stretched when worn.
-Therefore, in order to ensure that the sensors are correctly placed when worn, a simulated foot with metal studs as location markers was created.
-Five ETS yarns were integrated into the channels of a knitted sock to develop a temperature sensor socks.
+Therefore, to ensure that the sensors are correctly placed when worn, a simulated foot with metal studs as location markers was created.
+Five ETS yarns were integrated into the channels of a knitted sock to develop temperature sensor socks.

 Potential Applications of Electronically Functional Yarns:

-Body temperature, in arguably, is one of the four main vital signs that must be measured and monitored in a patient.
+Body temperature, arguably, is one of the four main vital signs that must be measured and monitored in a patient.
 The revenues of wearable medical devices, which were US$2.8 billion in 2014, are predicted to rise to US$8.3 billion by 2019 according to the market analyst firm Mordor Intelligence.
-A recent study done by researchers from the Polytechnic University of Madrid (Thomas, 2015) has revealed that patients have a strong preference for wearable’s, like the technology developed for the project that remain hidden from view.
+A recent study done by researchers from the Polytechnic University of Madrid (Thomas, 2015) has revealed that patients have a strong preference for wearable’s, like the technology developed for the project that remains hidden from view.

 Wound care has become one of the leading health challenges in the 21st century, and the cost is expected to escalate to an annual $20 billion in the coming years.
 Chronic wounds require frequent dressing changes, an activity that creates a burden in terms of health-care costs, nursing care, patient outcomes, and hospitalization time.